zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 These fields correspond to `iss`, `exp`, and `sub` JWT token claims.
 The timestamps are in ISO 8601 format.

-Execute the following curl command to validate the existing JWT token, and to retrieve the contents of the token.
+Execute the following curl command to validate the existing JWT token, and to retrieve the contents of the token:

 ```bash
 curl -k --cookie "apimlAuthenticationToken={token to query}" -X GET "https://localhost:10080/api/v1/auth/query"